The Dark Lord had fallen once more.

 They took all the right precautions.
 Used all the correct procedures; cast all the charms.
 But, under such an onslaught, it is no wonder the 'margin for error' saw fit to add them to its percentage.

-It should have been no surprise, then, when Lily had turned to him, a rainy night in March the following year, eyes full of apprehension as she spoke the words; "I'm pregnant."
+It should have been no surprise, then, when Lily had turned to him, a rainy night in September, eyes full of apprehension as she spoke the words; "I'm pregnant."

 It wasn't good news.